aichaos/rivescript-java/README.md

 Documentation is available at <https://www.rivescript.com/docs/java/>

+## Building from Source

+To compile, test, build all jars and docs run:

+    ./gradlew build

+To install all jars into your local Maven cache run:

+    ./gradlew install

 ## RSBot Demo Script

 The `RSBot.java` is a simple implementation of a Java RiveScript bot.
 You